James Henry Gillis: Biography

 During the Civil War he served with Union Squadrons blockading the Confederacy, and subsequently commanded Michigan, Franklin, the flagship of the European Squadron, Lackawanna, Minnesota, and Hartford, the flagship of the Pacific Squadron.

 Gillis served on the frigate USS St. Lawrence at the beginning of the Civil War, he participated in the defeat of the rebel privateer Petrel on July 28, 1861 off South Carolina.

 After the Civil War, he became a member of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

 He was promoted to the rank of captain in September 1876 and to commodore in January 1887.

 He commanded the South Atlantic Squadron from 1888 to 1890.
 During this assignment he held the rank of acting rear admiral.

-Admiral Gillis retired from the Navy on 14 May 1893, having reached the mandatory retirement age of 62.
+Commodore Gillis retired from the Navy on 14 May 1893, having reached the mandatory retirement age of 62.
 He was known as the "Sailor with a charmed life" because he never lost a man at sea.

 Rear Admiral Gillis died at Melbourne Beach, Florida at the age of 79.
+He was interred at Arlington National Cemetery, where his tombstone bears his final active-duty rank of commodore.